odow/StochOptFormat/README.md

                   u         >= 0.
 ```

+### Problem in StochOptFormat

-Encoded in StochOptFormat, this example becomes:
+Encoded in StochOptFormat, the newsvendor problem becomes:
 ```json
 {
   "author": "Oscar Dowson",